 Improved customer retention

-By offering branded financial services, businesses establish themselves as innovators in their customers’ eyes and send a clear message of attentiveness to their needs and preferences.
-In addition, using branded services and cards forges a stronger bond with the business during every transaction.
+By offering branded financial services, businesses establish themselves as innovators and signal genuine attentiveness to customer needs.
+Branded services and cards reinforce the relationship with the business at every transaction.

-More specifically, branded debit cards generate revenue every time a customer makes a transaction, as businesses earn a percentage of the interchange fee.
-Digital wallets and multi-currency accounts can also incorporate subscription or usage fees, while payment gateways are great for driving income through processing charges.
+Digital wallets and multi-currency accounts can also incorporate subscription or usage fees, while online payment gateways are great for driving income through processing charges.
+Stored funds can also generate interest income, further broadening the revenue base.

 Competitive edge in saturated markets